-The timezone Array in the Dominican RepublicTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
+The timezone AST in the Dominican RepublicTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
 In the Dominican Republic exists only a single tonezone at UTC-4.
-E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between NY and the Dominican Republic is 1 hours.
+E.g. Los Angeles is currently at UTC-7 in Pacific Time, so the time difference between LA and Dominican Republic is 3 hours.

 Dominican Republic has no time difference between summer and winter.
 A daylight saving time doesn't exist.

 The Dominican Republic has an east-west extension of 3.4 degrees of longitude.
 Given the country's location in Caribbean, this corresponds to about 360 kilometers.
 With such a small extent the course of the sun at different positions in the country hardly matters.
 The position of the sun in the west of the country deviates from that in the east only about 14 minutes.
 This means the sun rises and sets 14 minutes later in the west than in the east.

 The Atlantic Standard Time also applies in Anguilla, , Aruba, Barbados, in parts of Canada, in Curacao, Dominica, Grenada, Guadeloupe, Antigua and Barbuda, Bonaire, Saint Martin, St. Martin, Martinique, Montserrat, Trinidad and Tobago, Puerto Rico, Saint Barthelemy, Saint Kitts and Nevis, Saint Lucia, Virgin Islands, Saint Vincent and the Grenadines, in parts of Greenland, on the British Virgin Islands and in the Bermudas.